 Buying a new car

 Consumer rights only apply to deals between a consumer (a person who buys something for personal use or consumption) and a trader (a person who sells goods or services as part of their trade, business or profession).
-This means that if you have bought a car from another individual in a consumer-to-consumer (C2C) deal or for commercial use in a business-to-business (B2B) deal, you may not have the same rights if something goes wrong.

 Many banks, building societies and credit unions offer car loans.
 You borrow the money and own the car immediately.
 You pay back the money in monthly instalments and usually pay fees and interest to the lender.